 Office of the General Counsel

 The General Counsel reports to the Chair and oversees the Office of the General Counsel (OGC).
 The OGC is the in-house legal, policy, strategy and risk management resource for the ASC.
 The OGC provides legal advice to the Commission Members, the Chair, the Executive Director and staff on a wide range of issues including statutory interpretation, administrative law, securities regulation, corporate/commercial law, information technology/intellectual property law, procurement law and privacy law.
-In addition, the OGC is responsible for the corporate secretarial and legislative functions at the ASC, and provides advice on corporate governance matters and the application of the Freedom of Information and Protection of Privacy Act (Alberta) to the ASC.
+In addition, the OGC is responsible for the corporate secretarial and legislative functions, and provides advice on corporate governance matters and the application of the Freedom of Information and Protection of Privacy Act (Alberta) to the ASC.

 Director, Communications and Investor Education